-Mr. X who is an employee purchases 100 shares for $8 each and he earns a profit of $10 per share, hence he has to pay tax for that $10 at the end of the financial year.
+Mr. X, an employee, purchases 100 shares for $8 each, earning a profit of $10 per share.
+Hence he has to pay tax for that $10 at the end of the financial year.

 - Helps to raise capital through employees and maintain a good connection with employees